-While I normally say that fall is the absolute best time to hike in Colorado, Ice Lakes is one of the few exceptions where mid summer is best because of the fact that 1) it’s not a great place to see the trees change color 2) a big part of what makes Ice Lakes so stunning is the green meadows that contrast against the blue lakes and 3) this is one of the best places in Colorado to see beautiful wildflower meadows.
+While I normally say that fall is the absolute best time to hike in Colorado, Ice Lakes is one of the few exceptions where mid-summer is best because 1) it’s not a great place to see the trees change color 2) a big part of what makes Ice Lakes so stunning is the green meadows that contrast against the blue lakes and 3) this is one of the best places in Colorado to see beautiful wildflower meadows.

-If you plan on hiking Ice Lakes in the shoulder season of spring or fall, be sure to check the trail condition ahead of time so as to make sure it’s not snow covered.
+If you plan on hiking Ice Lakes in the shoulder season of spring or fall, be sure to check the trail condition ahead of time to make sure it’s not snow-covered.

 Elevation and Difficulty

-I’ll be honest, even as an experienced hiker I totally underestimated the difficulty of this hike.
+I’ll be honest, even as an experienced hiker I underestimated the difficulty of this hike.

 The trail is moderate in terms of distance but don’t ignore the fact that it gains 2500 feet of elevation in less than 4 miles.

-To an experienced hiker, the elevation gain it’s nothing to be worried about but to an out of state hiker or local Coloradans that don’t get on the trail too often, it’s a leg (and lung) burner.
+To an experienced hiker, the elevation gains it’s nothing to be worried about but to an out-of-state hiker or local Coloradans that don’t get on the trail too often, it’s a leg (and lung) burner.
 Take it slow and try this train for a strenuous hike workout to help get in shape for the trail.

 Related: How to Train for a Strenuous Hike

 On top of that, don’t let the fact that this is a “lake hike” fool you into believing the elevation is low.
-This hike starts 9,800 feet and tops out at Upper Ice Lakes basin at 12,300 feet…that’s high.
-Because of that, it’s also really important to see pay attention for signs of altitude sickness.
+This hike starts at 9,800 feet and tops out at the Upper Ice Lakes basin at 12,300 feet…that’s high.
+Because of that, it’s also really important to pay attention to signs of altitude sickness.

-There’s a saying in Colorado, and a lot of other states for that mater, that if you don’t like the weather, wait 15 minutes.
-All this really means is to check the weather forecast ahead of time and don’t do this hike in stormy weather.
+There’s a saying in Colorado, and a lot of other states for that matter, that if you don’t like the weather, wait 15 minutes.
+All this means is to check the weather forecast ahead of time and don’t do this hike in stormy weather.

 Backpacking at Ice Lakes

 Ice Lakes is a fantastic day hike and an even better backpacking trip.
-The reason for this is because there are so may incredible lakes to explore in the upper basin that by making camp for a night, you’ll have enough time to go explore all of them or even go summit 1 (or more) 13,000 foot peaks.
+The reason for this is that there are so many incredible lakes to explore in the upper basin that by making camp for a night, you’ll have enough time to explore all of them or even go summit 1 (or more) 13,000-foot peaks.

 You can camp within Upper Ice Lakes Basin too at either Fuller, Ice, or Island Lake but remember that you are far from treeline here and the alpine tundra is even more delicate.

-No matter where you decide to camp, please follow leave no trace principles as to not damage this beautiful ecosystem.
+No matter where you decide to camp, please follow leave-no-trace principles to not damage this beautiful ecosystem.
 As a brief overview, please follow these rules: